Granitecosmos/ModularPowerArmor/README.md

 All Power Armors now require Fusion Cores to craft.
 You can get these by disassembling vanilla Power Armor, disassembling Mechanoids or just being lucky enough to find some in an exotic trader's stock.

+Let's not forget another small thing.
+These things cost a lot and I mean A LOT to make.
+It would be kinda pointless to craft them without any way to fix them up since it costs A LOT to craft these, both resource- and time-wise.
+So you can "recalibrate" the highest tier pieces for some materials to essentially recraft them, fixing any damage.
+Isn't that nice?

 However, all this power comes at a cost.
 In this case the cost is the Tech Tree.
 Since the current iteration isn't exactly mod-friendly, especially not so when we include several mods, I didn't even bother with coordinates.
 So please use a mod that reverts the Tech Screen to pre-A16 state.
 Honestly, since Tynan is a cool guy who wants the game to be mod-friendly, the Tech Tree will change anyway so it isn't such a huge loss.
 I personally recommend skyarkhangel's Old style research menu mod: https://ludeon.com/forums/index.php?topic=28609.0